-You’re now going to read what a typical day in the Garden of my beautiful Grandparents in Suffolk looks like.
+What was a typical day in the Garden of my beautiful Grandparents in Suffolk like?
 I am lucky enough to remember it because every week she sends me photographs of her garden, past and present, with a letter that reignites some hilarious memory of Sophie and I being with them both.

 Let’s imagine it’s 1995.

 Grandma politely ordered Grandad to get the wooden rectangular box he’d built for Sophie and I down from the rooftop of his workshop, and fill it up to the brim with sand.